CROSSINGTUD/CryptoAnalysis/CONTRIBUTING.md

   - If you want to implement the issue yourself, please state this.
 2. Create a personal fork of the repository on GitHub.
 3. In your fork, create a new branch of develop (`git checkout -b mybranch`).
-    - Apply branch naming rules (see above)
+    - Apply branch naming rules (see below)
 3. Make and commit your changes to your branch.
     - Keep changes as small as possible.
-    - Try to follow the [Commit Messages](#commit-messages) guidance.
 4. Add new tests corresponding to your change, if applicable.
   - Minor changes, like fixing typos, adding documentation or non-critical bugfixes may are excluded.
-5. Build the repository with your changes.
+5. Build the repository with your changes (e.g. by `mvn clean package -DrunAllTests`).
     - Make sure that the builds are clean.
     - Make sure that the tests are all passing, including your new tests.
 6. Create a pull request against this repository's `develop` branch.